LD4P/sinopia_sample_profiles/cohort-profiles/university-of-washington/readme.md

 # UWLibCatProfiles

 Profiles for RDA cataloging in Sinopia, being developed locally at the University of Washington for use in the LD4P2 project.
-Web views of all Sinopia profiles currently in use at UW are available [here](https://www.lib.washington.edu/cams/ld) (see "RDA profiles for cataloging in the Sinopia Linked Data Editor").
+Web views of all Sinopia profiles currently in use at UW are available [here](https://uwlib-cams.github.io/webviews/) (see "RDA-in-RDF Application Profiles").

 ### Naming Conventions for University of Washington Sinopia Profiles and Resource Templates